jacques-saraydaryan/training-turtlebot-simulator-student/simulation/gazebo/gazebo_sim_nav/Tp.md

     - `Color`: 252; 175; 62
 ### 1.3 Map the environment
   - Begin to map the environment with the teleop
-  - What happened when the robot move ?
+  > - What happened when the robot move ?
 Why ?
   - Remember how the map is built (behaviour of affordance map)
-  - What happened when your robot tries to map a long corridor ?
+  > - What happened when your robot tries to map a long corridor ?
 Explain

 ### 1.4 Map files
-  - After mapping some rooms, save your map with the following command:
+  - After mapping some rooms, save your map with the following command (you can see references here [https://navigation.ros.org/tutorials/docs/navigation2_with_slam.html](https://navigation.ros.org/tutorials/docs/navigation2_with_slam.html)):

   ```
-    rosrun map_server map_saver -f myMap
+    ros2 run nav2_map_server map_saver_cli -f ~/map
   ```
   - 2 files are generated:
     - `myMap.yaml`